 In line with our equality policy we are determined to meet our Public Sector Equality Duty under the Equality Act 2010.
 Our school is fully accessible for children and adults with disabilities.
 Our SEND policy is available on the policies section of this website.

-Our provision for pupils with special educational needs and disabilities is co-ordinated by Miss Debbie Waycott – our SENCo (Special Educational Needs Coordinator.)
+Provision for pupils with special educational needs and disabilities is co-ordinated by Mrs Rachel Walker and Ms Eve Goodgrove – our SENCo (Special Educational Needs Coordinators.)

 For some children whose needs are social, emotional or behavioural the support may include strategies to:

 - help them share, take turns and get on with others in the class.

 - use de-stressing techniques to manage times that are difficult for them in the school day.

 - discuss their behaviour choices and help them understand the feelings of others.

 It’s a really important part of our SEND policy to work with parents and carers, getting their perspective on their child’s experiences at school and at home.
 We have regular mentoring meetings with children, which parents are invited to.
 We use these meetings to review children’s progress and set new targets.

 If children require high levels of additional support it may be that we work with parents or carers to request an Education, Health and Care Plan from the local authority.
 Some information about these plans is available from the Gov.uk website by following this link:

 What’s available in Sheffield?

 The link below will take you to the “Local Offer” site which is a directory of all the services for children with special educational needs and disabilities and their families.